agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/MigrateDocDbtoS3/_index.md

 {{< img "dms3.png" "DMS step3" >}}

 11. Click on endpoints and then create endpoint.
 Create the source endpoint to DocumentDB by filling out the dialog as below using the endpoint of your cluster.
 Add new CA certificate with this [file.](https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem) After the dialog is filled out, please test the connection and then hit create endpoint.
+Please note that password is dbmaster123
 {{< img "docsourceendpoint.png" "Source Endpoint" >}}
 12. Click on endpoints and then create endpoint.
 Create the target endpoint to S3 by filling out the dialog as below.
 After the dialog is filled out, please test the connection and then hit create endpoint.
+Note that the buckname is listed in the CloudFormation output as BucketName.
+The Service Access Role ARN is in the CloudFormation output as DMSLabRoleS3.
+Be sure at add "addColumnName=true;" under extra connection attribute without quotes.
 {{< img "TargetEndpoint.JPG" "S3 target" >}}
 13. Click on database migration tasks and then create task.
 14. Fill out the task configuration as show below.